fedoranimus/todoist-api/source/includes/_users.md

 mobile_host | User's mobile host.
 premium_until | When does the user's Premium subscription expire? default_reminder | What is the default reminder for the user?
 Reminders are only possible for Premium users.
-The default reminder can be one of the following:  `email`, `mobile`, `push`, and `no_default`.
+The default reminder can be one of the following:  `email`, `mobile`, `push`, and `no_default`. auto_reminder | How many minutes before should the default reminder be set?
+It can be `-1, 0, 10, 30, 60, 120`, e.g. 10 minutes before the due date. `-1` is set to mean that no default reminder will be added

 ## Register a new user